olivernaaris/grafana-openai-monitoring/README.md

 ## Installation

 ### Python Library
-You can install the Python library using pip:
+You can install the [Python library](https://pypi.org/project/grafana-openai-monitoring/) using pip:

 ```bash
 pip install grafana-openai-monitoring
 ```

 ### NPM Package
-You can install the JavaScript library using npm:
+You can install the [NPM Package](https://www.npmjs.com/package/grafana-openai-monitoring) using npm:

 ```bash
 npm install grafana-openai-monitoring